-Clustering from PLS-DA demonstrated apparent separation of foliar metabolites of control plants and of plants exposed to drought, particularly in the summer climate (Figure 1A and B, $R^2 = 0.89, Q^2 = 0.65$).
-Moreover, foliar metabolites of plants grown in the summer climate were separated from those of plants in the winter climate, irrespective of water status (Figure 1A).
-Compared with less apparent components 2 and 3, the noticeable separation along component 1 explained 21% of the variation, which was mainly determined by catechin, epicatechin, chlorophyll a/b ratio, raffinose, alanine and heptadecanoic acid according to loading values (Table S1 available as Supplementary data at Tree Physiology Online).
-After re-watering, drought-related discriminations appeared only along components 2 and 3 for plants grown in summer and winter climate, respectively (Figure 1C and D, $R^2 = 0.91$, $Q^2 = 0.45$).
-Total N, structural N, C/N ratio, γ -glutamylcysteine, D-cellobiose, threonine, sorbitol and pyrophosphate played a crucial role in component 2, which explained 12.6% of the separation (Table S1 available as Supplementary data at Tree Physiology Online).
-The separation between re-watered and control plants in the winter climate along component 3 axis, which explained 5.3% of the variation, seemed to be mainly attributable to 6-kestose, 5,8,11,14-eicosatetraenoic acid, leaf hydration, phosphoric acid, 9,12-octadecadienoic acid and lyxonic acid as shown in the complementary loading values (Table S1 available as Supplementary data at Tree Physiology Online).
+Clustering from PLS-DA demonstrated apparent separation of foliar metabolites of control plants and of plants exposed to drought, particularly in summer climate (Fig. 1A, B, $R^2 = 0.89$, $Q^2 = 0.65$).
+Moreover, foliar metabolites of plants grown in summer climate were separated from those of plants in winter climate, irrespective of water status (Fig. 1A).
+Compared to less apparent component 2 and 3, the noticeable separation along component 1 explained 21% of the variation, which was mainly determined by catechin, epicatechin, chlorophyll a/b ratio, raffinose, alanine and heptadecanoic acid according to loading values (Table S1).
+After rewatering, drought related discriminations appeared only along component 2 and 3 for plants grown in summer and winter climate, respectively (Fig. 1C, D, $R^2 = 0.91$, $Q^2 = 0.45$).
+Total N, structural N, C/N ratio, γ -glutamylcysteine, D-cellobiose, threonine, sorbitol and pyrophosphate played a crucial role in component 2, which explained 12.6% of the separation (Table S1).
+The separation between re-watered and control plants in winter climate along component 3 axis, which explained 5.3% of the variation, seemed to be mainly attributable to 6-kestose, 5,8,11,14-eicosatetraenoic acid, leaf hydration, phosphoric acid, 9,12-octadecadienoic acid, and lyxonic acid as shown in the complementary loading values (Table S1).